-USACE projects require the non-federal sponsor provide lands, easements, rights-of-way and relocations for a project.
-The Tentatively Selected Plan will require the non-federal sponsor to acquire temporary and permanent easements for construction.
+USACE projects require the non-federal sponsor provide lands, easements, rights-of-way, and relocations for a project.
+The Recommended Plan will require the non-federal sponsor to acquire temporary and permanent easements for construction.
 Since the project is currently at a feasibility-level design, the size of the real estate interests required are preliminary estimates based on available GIS data.
 The precise size and location of the required real estate interests will be identified during the Preconstruction Engineering and Design phase when Plans and Specifications and detailed drawings are prepared.
 As a result, the number of required acreage is subject to change with project refinements.
-The non-federal costs for the value of lands, easements, rights-of-way, and relocations are currently estimated to be \$328.3 million for the 4 foot deepening plan (to a maintained depth of -54 feet MLLW) and \$328.7 million for the 5 foot deepening plan (to a maintained depth of -55 feet MLLW).
-Any conclusion or categorization that an item is a utility or facility relocation to be performed by the non-federal sponsor as part of its lands, easements, rights-of-way, and relocations responsibilities is preliminary only.
-USACE will make a final determination of the relocations necessary for the construction, operation or maintenance of the project after further analysis and completion and approval of a Final Attorney's Opinion of Compensability for each of the impacted utilities and facilities.
-The nonfederal costs for lands, easements, rights-of-way and relocations are estimated to be \$363.0 million.
-Details on cost sharing are provided in Section 8.4: Cost Sharing and Non-Federal Partner Responsibilities, and details on lands, easements, rights-of-way and relocations are provided in Appendix D - Real Estate Plan.
+The costs for the value of lands, easements, rights-of-way, and relocations are estimated to be \$1,315.1 million.
+In accordance with 33 U.S. Code § 2211, the relocations are cost shared with the utility owners.
+Accordingly, an estimated \$662.9 million of lands, easements, rights-of-way, and relocations is to be borne by the non-federal sponsor and an estimated \$652.1 million is to be borne by the utility owners.
+The lands, easements, rights-of-way, and relocations include acquiring 0.17 acres in fee, 1.00 acre for temporary work easements, and 0.25 acres for a temporary road easement (Table 45).
+It also includes the relocation of 12 utility lines (Table 46).